lczech/gappa/doc/md/placement-factorization.md

 We provide an [R script](https://github.com/lczech/gappa/blob/master/scripts/plot-pf-glm-coeffs.R) to visualize these fits.
 We currently only allow the Gaussian/normal family and identity link function for the GLM.
 Hence, the model can be simply computed as a linear combination of the meta-data features and the balances.

+Examining the coefficients allows to disentangle the effects of each meta-data feature.
+This also allows to work "backwards" from interaction terms.
+In the example from above, a feature `X` was amended by a feature `X^2` in the meta-data table to include this term in the GLM as well.
+The model will then output coefficients for both, allowing to express the model fit as `Intercept + a * X + b * X^2`.

-NB: Our underlying implementation supports other links as well, and other objective functions, but that would be cumbersome to specify via a command line interface.
+NB: Our underlying implementation supports other links as well, and other objective functions, similar to the [article](https://doi.org/10.1002/ecm.1353) on the underlying idea of PhyloFactorization.
+However, it would be cumbersome to specify those via a command line interface.
 If this is relevant to you, please open an [issue](https://github.com/lczech/gappa/issues), or check out the underlying C++ implementation in [genesis](https://github.com/lczech/genesis).